 - Dorset Police operate a robust competency based recruitment process for all personnel including volunteers and members of the Joint Independent Audit Committee.
 Role specific induction programmes linked to the probation process are delivered by the Force Organisational Development Unit.
-Thereafter annual performance appraisal reviews will be undertaken by all members of staff to support professional development and maintain key skills. - A professional framework determined by the College of Policing provides national Authorised Professional Practice Standards used to set the standards of professional practice for all members of Dorset Police.
+Thereafter annual performance appraisal reviews are undertaken by all members of staff to support professional development and maintain key skills. - A professional framework determined by the College of Policing provides national Authorised Professional Practice Standards used to set the standards of professional practice for all members of Dorset Police.
 In addition the framework supports the Force to identify, develop and promote good practice through learning and development that will help prevent crime and protect the public. - The Chief Constable will ensure that statutory officers receive the support and resources necessary to maintain their skills and perform effectively in their roles.
-All officers and staff have an obligation to maintain their continuous professional development as part of membership to external professional bodies. - A Workforce Plan is informed by the Force Strategic Assessment and annual demand assessment, the former of which defines the current threats and long term and emerging risks affecting our communities.
+All officers and staff have an obligation to maintain their continuous professional development as part of membership to external professional bodies.
+All staff and managers are required to identify individual staff development needs specific to their role. - A Workforce Plan is informed by the Force Strategic Assessment and annual demand assessment, the former of which defines the current threats and long term and emerging risks affecting our communities.
 The Assessment also informs the setting of the police and Crime Plan priorities and the Force Control Strategy which sets the strategic direction of the Force, while the tactical assessment and daily and weekly management and intelligence meeting direct daily operational activities to reduce community risk.
 The Force ability to achieve objectives and to provide public satisfaction is recorded in the Force Strategic Assessment which is updated and reported quarterly to the Strategic Performance Board.
 This process ensures efficient succession planning and supports a career development programme that provides fully trained and effective staff to deliver the objectives of the Police and Crime Plan.